deeplearning4j/deeplearning4j/gettingstarted.md

 From here, you may be interested in exploring our [Github repo](https://github.com/agibsonccc/java-deeplearning) or accessing the core through [Maven](http://maven.apache.org/download.cgi).

-If you're starting to explore deep learning, we recommend following our [MNIST tutorial](../rbm-mnist-tutorial.html).
+If you're starting to explore deep learning, we recommend following our [MNIST tutorial](../rbm-mnist-tutorial.html) or [running a few examples](../quickstart.html).
 If you have a clear idea of how deep learning works and know what you want it to do, go straight to our section on [custom datasets](../customdatasets.html).